speakerdamage/heinzandsonsremodeling/index.md

-# Call for an estimate.
+# Call Gary for an estimate:
 ## 412-260-5103